fei0324/NEOviz/README.md

 Unfortunatly, the library [choldate](https://github.com/modusdatascience/choldate) is not currently included in the environment and requier seperate installation.
 You can see instructions for that [here](#how-to-install-choldate).
 Note that choldate is only a required dependency for tube generation and not for the orbit propagation.

-### Create the environment from scratch
+### Using the requirements-linux.txt file
+Note that this form of installation might no longer work due to certain packages updates since this was written.

-If you use `conda`, a fresh environment can be created as follows:
+A fresh environment can be created as follows:

 ```shell
 conda create -n propagate_obits_py311 python=3.11